 Birth Injury Lawyer Cleveland, OH

-A birth injury lawyer in Cleveland, OH clients trust from Mishkind Kulwicki Law Co., L.P.A. understands that bringing a child into this world is one of the most exciting moments in a parent’s life.
+Our Cleveland, OH birth injury lawyer at Mishkind Kulwicki Law Co., L.P.A. understands that bringing a child into this world is one of the most exciting moments in a parent’s life.
 While a majority of births are successful, some can take a turn for the worst.
 When this happens, parents might feel unsure and scared about the future of the newborn.
 Complications can arise during pregnancy, the delivery, or soon after the birth.
 In some cases, these complications are natural and unpreventable.
-However, it is certainly possible for an error, made on the part of a medical clinician, to lead to a complication.
+However, it is certainly possible for an error made by a medical clinician to lead to a complication.

-If you are a parent of a newborn, or child, who was injured or lost their lives during their birth, pre, or postnatal care, and you believe what happened was avoidable, it may be a good idea to ask a lawyer to review your case.
-Call Mishkind Kulwicki Law Co., L.P.A. for a case review.
+If you’re the parent of a child who was injured or lost their lives during their birth, pre, or postnatal care, and you believe what happened could have been avoided, it may be a good idea to ask a lawyer to review your case.
+Call us at Mishkind Kulwicki Law Co., L.P.A. to schedule a case review.
+We’ve won millions of dollars in settlements for our medical malpractice clients, and we’re ready to do the same for you.

-As a lawyer might point out, some birth injuries cannot be avoided.
+Some birth injuries cannot be avoided.
 This may be due to genetics, hereditary predispositions, the health of the mother, and so forth.
 That being said, there are times in which a birth injury could have been prevented.
-Because this can be difficult to determine without reviewing medical records and other elements of a possible case, it is advisable to reach out to a qualified lawyer in Cleveland, Ohio families can trust.
+Because this can be difficult to determine without reviewing medical records and other elements of a possible case, it’s highly advisable to reach out to our trustworthy attorney.

 Determining whether a birth injury could have been prevented largely rests on whether any of the medical professionals involved adhered to their duty of care.
 In legal terms, and broadly speaking, the duty of care refers to skill and service provided by a medical professional who is of a sound mind, and with a comparable background.
-To ensure your case is reviewed properly, a lawyer might ask:
+To make sure your case is reviewed properly, our lawyer might ask:

 • Was the birth injury predictable or sudden?